2021 Asia Game Changer West Awards Virtual Gala

 Tsu-Jae King Liu

-Dean and Roy W. Carlson Professor of Engineering, UC Berkeley
+Dean and Roy W. Carlson Professor of Engineering, University of California, Berkeley

 Dr. Liu is Dean and Roy W. Carlson Professor of Engineering at the University of California, Berkeley.
 She is internationally recognized in academia and industry for her innovations in semiconductor technology, and is highly regarded for her achievements as a teacher, mentor and administrator.